-NTRD-N 590 Dietetic Internship (4-12 cr.)
+NTRD-N 590 Dietetic Internship (1-16 cr.)
 Supervised clinical experience in clinical and community nutrition and food service systems management.
 Course meets the requirements of the American Dietetic Association for the postbaccalaureate experience needed for dietetic registration.
 Previous admission into dietetic internship required.
 Not applicable to a graduate degree program.
+Internship may be repeated for credit.